balajishiva10-hash/balaji-website/README.md

-# Lohith – YouTube UI Clone
+# Balaji – YouTube UI Clone

 A pixel-perfect YouTube homepage UI clone built using **pure HTML and CSS**.
 This project replicates the layout, spacing, typography, and responsive behavior of YouTube’s homepage — without using JavaScript or any frameworks.